Probate Q&A Series

 1. Verify the Intestate Status and Identify Heirs

 Obtain a certified copy of the death certificate and review family information.
 Confirm that no valid will exists.
-Determine your relationship to the decedent and identify other statutory heirs under G.S.
-28A-2-1.
+Determine your relationship to the decedent and identify other statutory heirs under Chapter 29.

-Prepare and file a petition with the Clerk of Superior Court in the county of the decedent’s last residence.
-The petition must state that the decedent died intestate and list all heirs.
+Prepare and file an application with the Clerk of Superior Court in the county of the decedent’s last residence.
+The application must state that the decedent died intestate and list all heirs.
 You must request appointment as personal representative.

 3. Meet Nonresident Eligibility Requirements

-North Carolina law allows nonresidents to qualify as personal representatives if they designate a resident agent for service of process in the state.
+North Carolina law allows nonresidents to qualify as personal representatives if they designate a resident process agent for service of process in the state.
 This requirement appears in G.S.
-28A-13-3.
+28A-4-2.
 The agent must reside in North Carolina and accept legal documents on your behalf.

 4. Post Bond

-The court will require a surety bond unless all heirs waive the bond in writing.
+The court may require a surety bond unless the clerk waives bond or the applicant qualifies for an exception under North Carolina law.
 Bond amounts follow guidelines in G.S.
-28A-12-1.
+28A-8-1.
 You can often secure bond through a local bonding company.

 5. Provide Notice to Creditors and Publish Notice

-Within 30 days of appointment, file a notice to creditors with the court and send individual notices to known creditors.
-Publish a general notice in a local newspaper as required by G.S.
-28A-18-2.
+After appointment, publish a notice to creditors and give notice to known creditors as required by G.S.
+28A-14-1 and G.S.
+28A-14-2.
 This step protects the estate by limiting creditor claims.

 6. Receive Letters of Administration

-After the clerk reviews your petition, bond, and notices, the court issues Letters of Administration.
+After the clerk reviews your application and bond, the court issues Letters of Administration.
 These letters authorize you to collect assets, pay debts, and distribute property under North Carolina’s intestacy statutes.

 7. Administer the Estate

-As personal representative, you must inventory assets, manage ongoing expenses, settle debts, and distribute remaining assets to heirs according to G.S.
-28A-2-1.
+As personal representative, you must inventory assets, manage ongoing expenses, settle debts, and distribute remaining assets to heirs according to Chapter 29.
 You file reports and accountings with the clerk until you close the estate.

 Key Steps for Out-of-State Heirs